ayushbhagat/react-native-scaffold/README.md

 * Prefer no spaces before and after curly braces when creating objects on 1 line.
 * Prefer arrow functions over ES5 functions when possible with the exception of React component methods and in situations where it would be useful to allow binding its own this.
 * Prefer `redux.compose` when composing multiple functions instead of calling them directly.

+## Notes
+* If you see the error "Attempted to remove more RCTKeyboardObserver listeners than added" when using `react-native@0.42.0`, see https://github.com/facebook/react-native/issues/12223 for more details.